Our Ophthalmology Fellowship Programs

 The Duke Medical Retina Fellowship is a one-year program that includes three fellow positions.
 This program allows strong well-rounded exposure in all areas of medical retina including Macular Degeneration, Diabetic Retinopathy, Retinal Vascular Diseases, Retinal Degenerations and Dystrophies, Uveitis, and Ocular Tumors, as well as protected time for research.

 The mission of the Duke Neuro-Ophthalmology Fellowship program is to develop in trainees a fundamental understanding of neurologic eye diagnosis and management and to promote intellectual curiosity.
 We are dedicated to the principal that research into disease mechanisms, patient care, and new technologies is the primary method by which we improve the outcomes of our patients.

 Duke hosts an ASOPRS approved Oculoplastic and Orbital Surgery Fellowship Program comprised of clinical training and research components.
 The position title for the fellow is clinical associate, which allows the participant to function as a junior faculty member in the Department of Ophthalmology.

 A Pediatric Ophthalmology Fellowship is offered at Duke Eye Center, Department of Ophthalmology under the direction of Sharon Freedman, MD.
-Additional faculty members included: Laura Enyedi, MD, Grace Prakalapakorn, MD and David Wallace, MD.
+Additional faculty members include, Edward G. Buckley, MD, Mays El-Dairi, MD, Laura Enyedi, MD, and Grace Prakalapakorn, MD, Frederico Velez, MD.